The following people are currently part of the Working Group for Loch Insh Old Kirk SCIO:

 A Police Officer in the Highlands & Islands for 28 years, Neil now works with Police Scotland as a civilian.
 He lives in Aviemore and has worshipped in the Kincraig congregation with his family since 2009, where he also serves as Elder and Treasurer, skills he brings to this role.

-Lorna has had a long career in fundraising, and she loves that it continues to connect her with people at home and abroad.
-She led the fundraising team at the National Trust for Scotland for nearly 10 years before moving into education, and Highland projects she worked on included Culloden, Mar Lodge, and Hugh Miller Cottage in Cromarty.
-She and her husband Gary are proud owners of the boathouse in Manse Bay, Loch Insh, which was built by her father well before she was born!
+Lorna has had a long career in fundraising, and loves that it continues to connect her with people at home and abroad.
+She led the fundraising team at the National Trust for Scotland for nearly 10 years before moving into education; her Highland projects include Culloden, Mar Lodge, and Hugh Miller Cottage in Cromarty.
+She and husband Gary are proud owners of the boathouse in Manse Bay, Loch Insh, which was built by her father well before she was born!
+Two of Lorna’s daughters were married at the kirk and she brings a great passion for an exciting future for it.

 Community Liaison